kcExperts/CPP-Bazaar/Multiplayer/Network Code/NC Project Code 2/README.md

 # FIX

 - If client username too long and connects to server, server breaks
-- If client successfully connects with good username, client stuck on error 7
+- If client successfully connects with good username, server stuck on error 7

-- Client program never terminates peacefully, it is due to joining of the receive_thread static inline int
+- Client program never terminates peacefully if server sends it a message static inline int
 __gthread_mutex_destroy (__gthread_mutex_t *__mutex)
 {